mushcatshiro/CS-basics/Software Engineering/aws/IAM.md

 or hardware like keyfob MfA device and US goverment AWS govcloud keyfob.

-## IAM roles

-IAM roles are for AWS resources.
-This allows services to perform on behalf of users.
-A few examples including EC2, lambda and ECS task.

 ## Security Tools

 IAM credential report: account level list of all user and status of various